cindygraffin-pro/cloud-practitionner/readme.md

 - most secure & scalable way to expose a service to 1000s of VPC (private network)
 - does not require VPC peering, internet gateway, NAT, route tables..

+**API Gateway:**
+- fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 **VPN:**
 - Establish a secure network connection between on-premises network and AWS
 - Site to Site VPN: